 REGULATORY AFFAIRS

 Ganaxolone is currently tested in the third phase, multi-centric clinical trial as add-on therapy for the treatment of partial onset seizures in adults with epilepsy.
 The results from phase II trials in adults with partial seizures were encouraging, and it is expected that after the third phase studies ganaxolone file will be submitted to the FDA for marketing approval.
-Marinus pharmaceuticals is also trying to obtain clinical evidence for efficacy and safety of ganaxolone in other indications: it is conducting phase 2 study with ganaxolone as a treatment for behavior disturbances in Fragile X Syndrome and preparing initiation of another phase II study in children of female sex with PCDH19 gene mutation epilepsy, who have deficient GABA-ergic neurotransmission [67,68].
+Marinus pharmaceuticals is also trying to obtain clinical evidence for efficacy and safety of ganaxolone in other indications: it is conducting phase 2 study with ganaxolone as a treatment for behavior disturbances in Fragile X Syndrome and preparing initiation of another phase II study in children of female sex with PCDH19 gene mutation epilepsy, who have deficient GABA-ergic neurotransmission 67,68.

 CONCLUSION